A 12-Year-Old Boy Got Into A Fight With His Mom – Then Stole Her Credit Card And Flew To Bali

 So instead, the boy convinced his grandmother to give him his passport.
 The Sydney boy then rode his razor scooter to the airport, where he booked a flight to Perth, then to Denpasar, Indonesia.
 Once in Bali, he used the stolen credit card to check into the All Seasons Hotel, according to Australia’s 9 News.

-Fortunately for “Bali Boy,” he had been there several times – with his family! – so he had a general idea of where he was and what he needed to do, and so it was that he needed to use the local transportation, in this case a Go Jet bike, to get around.
+Fortunately for “Bali Boy,” he had been there several times – with his family – so he had a general idea of where he was and what he needed to do, and so it was that he needed to use the local transportation, in this case, a Go Jet bike, to get around.

-If you’re wondering how a pre-pubescent child managed to book a train ticket, a domestic flight, an international flight, and a hotel room; and fly 10,000 miles to a foreign land, without anyone asking any questions – well, his mom would like to know that as well.
+If you’re wondering how a pre-pubescent child managed to book a train ticket, a domestic flight, an international flight, and a hotel room then fly 10,000 miles to a foreign land without anyone asking any questions – well, his mom would like to know that as well.

 This is insanely funny https://t.co/16kCQO2WY5